One of the most common, but misunderstood, terms in golf is ‘covering the golf ball’.

 As you begin your downswing, you should feel as though your legs begin to squat – similar to if you were preparing to jump vertically into the air.

-Squatting at the beginning of your downswing does two important things: firstly, it helps you maintain your spine angle as you continue through to impact, and secondly it allows your hips to move backwards away from the golf ball to create more room for you arms to swing freely through the hitting area.
+Squatting at the beginning of your downswing does two important things: firstly, it helps you maintain your spine angle as you continue through to impact, and secondly it allows your hips to move away from the golf ball to create more room for you arms to swing freely through the hitting area.

 2. Keep your chest over the ball